Nil-Store/nil-store/metaspec-v2.md

 1.  **Detection:** If DU availability drops below the resilience threshold (e.g., k+1), a `RepairNeeded` event is triggered.
 2.  **Execution:** Any node can reconstruct the missing shards **and MUST produce openings against the original DU KZG commitment** (no new commitment is accepted).
 The repair submission includes a Merkle proof to the DU’s original `C_root` plus KZG openings for the repaired shards.
 3.  **Resilience Bounty:** The first node to submit proof of correct regeneration claims the bounty (default: 5% of the remaining escrowed fee for that DU).

+**Normative (Anti‑withholding):** When a repair for shard `j` is accepted, the SP originally assigned `j` incurs an automatic demerit; repeated events within a sliding window escalate to slashing unless the SP supplies signed RTT‑oracle transcripts proving inclusion in a whitelisted incident.
+An identity is disqualified from claiming bounty on any shard it was previously assigned for `Δ_repair_cooldown` epochs (DAO‑tunable).
     **Normative (Dynamic Bounty):** The bounty MUST be dynamically adjusted based on the urgency of the repair, the cost of reconstruction, and network conditions (DAO‑tunable parameters).

 ## 4. Network Layer (Nil-Mesh)